 Tate’s Cairn is easily recognizable from a distance thanks to the Observatory’s meteorological station situated on its peak.

-And in case you were wondering, it is possible to drive up to Tate’s Cairn via Fei Ngo Shan Road and back down via Jat’s Incline.
+In case you were wondering, it is possible to drive up to Tate’s Cairn via Fei Ngo Shan Road and back down via Jat’s Incline.
 But to be honest, that takes away the satisfaction of earning the views via the Tate’s Cairn Hike.

 About the Tate’s Cairn Hike, Hong Kong

 The Tate’s Cairn Hike has three very distinct sections.
 The climb is relatively challenging with a mix of steps and inclines.
-However, thanks to the meteorological station at Tate’s Cairn peak, the area around the hill is relatively urbanised.
+However, thanks to the meteorological station at Tate’s Cairn Peak, the area around the hill is relatively urbanised.
 Which makes the mid-section of the hike an easy walk on the top of the hill.

 And finally, the descent is a mix of paved roads, steps, and dirt trails.
 Overall, Tate’s Cairn is a scenic hike close to the city.